Put your name here

 IRELANDS PHONE TAP SCANDAL

-Communities defending themselves are apparently acting "contrary to the public interest" in the paranoid world of Michael McDowell.
+Communities defending themselves are apparently acting \"contrary to the public interest\" in the paranoid world of Michael McDowell.
 For all their imperfections, the measures put in place by the Isle of Man government to control the interception of communications are considerably better than those in place in our near neighbour Ireland.
 Phone tapping in

-Cathal Ó Luain Par Celtic League le 25/04/07 19:31
+Par Cathal Ó Luain pour Celtic League le 25/04/07 19:31

 Communities defending themselves are apparently acting "contrary to the public interest" in the paranoid world of Michael McDowell.